rubenschuckit/personal-website-11ty/posts/2024-year-in-review.md

 ---
-title: "Half a Decade of Posts!: 2024 Year in Review"
+title: "Half a Decade of Posts!
+2024 Year in Review"
 date: 2025-02-02
 summary: Somehow the momentum of last year continued!
 tags: